 However, first-time voters in a federal election who registered by mail are required by federal law to present an ID.
-Va.
-Code § 24.2-701.1.
+Virginia Code § 24.2-701.1.

 4. How do I find out where I vote on election day?

-On the Dept. of Elections Citizen Portal, click “Find your polling place.”
+On the Department of Elections Citizen Portal, click “Find your polling place.”
 On election day, you must vote at the polling place where you are registered to vote.

 5. I moved.
 Do I vote on election day at the voting location where I used to live or where I live now?

 You need to go to the voting location where you are registered to vote.
-Look up your voter information on the Va.
-Dept. of Elections Citizen Portal.
+Look up your voter information on the Virginia Department of Elections Citizen Portal.

 Ask the election officer for a voter registration application to update your address.
 You may complete it there and leave it with the chief election officer to turn in.